 How about taking this Merc for a free spin?

 My content management system

-Many years ago, when I selected my first CMS, I picked one that had a good reputation on a site that compared CMS security issues.
-(Mind you, the list for WordPress doesn't end!)
+Many years ago, when I selected my first CMS, I picked one that wasn't wildly known but had very few security issues.
+(Mind you, the list for WordPress doesn't end – still today!)

-For my second and current CMS, I revisited that site and found that Craft CMS also has an excellent reputation.
-But not only that, I like it because it's well designed, a pleasure to work with and write template and styling code for.
+I did the same for my second and current CMS.
+Security is that important.
+But not only is it very secure, it is also well designed, a pleasure to work with and write template and styling code for.
 And their developer never seems to sleep.

-Secret tip: If you use this link to sign up with them you'll get a $50 eGift card for free!
+Secret tip: If you use this link to sign up with FuzeNet you'll get a $50 eGift card for free!